zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

 ### Catalogue

-This is an example catalogue, provided as a demonstration:
+This is an example catalogue, provided as a demonstration.
+You do not have to use these prices or products in your assignment:

 * **Baked Beans** £0.99
 * **Biscuits** £1.20